 A Python developer is usually responsible for writing server-side web application logic.
 This also includes the development of back-end components, connecting the application with other third-party web services, and supporting the front-end developers by integrating their work with the Python application.
 Speaking of Python, it’s also worth mentioning Django (an advanced open-source framework written in Python), which many software developers choose to specialize in.

-Python developer salary, however, depends on a range of factors.
+Python programmer salary, however, depends on a range of factors.
 These include skill set, level of expertise, and location.
-To give you a full understanding of what affects the salary, we’ve combined up-to-date, industry-specific data from credible sources, such as PayScale, Glassdoor, and ZipRecruiter.
+To give you a full understanding of what affects the Python salary, we’ve combined up-to-date, industry-specific data from credible sources, such as PayScale, Glassdoor, and ZipRecruiter.

 Average Python developer salary